- Is smoking tobacco really addictive?

 People who use spit and other types of smokeless tobacco greatly increase their risk of other cancers, including those of the mouth, pharynx (throat), esophagus (the swallowing tube that connects the mouth and the stomach), stomach, and pancreas.
 Other effects of using spit tobacco include chronic bad breath, stained teeth and fillings, gum disease, tooth decay, tooth loss, tooth abrasion, and loss of bone in the jaw.
 Users may also have problems with high blood pressure and may be at increased risk for heart disease.

-To learn more, please read our document called Smokeless Tobacco.
+For more details, please read our document called Smokeless Tobacco.

 What is snus?
 Is it safe?